Comparing Treatments For Teal

 Additional Issues to Consider:

-• Previous operations or radiation in the pelvic area increases the risk of side effects from radiation and surgery.
+• Previous operations or radiation in the pelvic area increases the risk of side effects from further radiation and surgery.

 • Prostate glands over 100cc can present a problem for men considering radiation.

-• Treatment intensity should be knocked down to what would be appropriate for a lower Stage of Blue—for example, Teal to Sky or Azure to Teal—in very elderly or frail men with multiple preexisting health problems.
+• Treatment intensity should be knocked down to what would be appropriate for a lower Stage of Blue—for example, Teal to Sky or Azure to Teal—in very elderly or frail men with multiple pre-existing health problems.

 ABOUT THE AUTHOR